philips-labs/terraform-aws-github-runner/images/README.md

 The images inside this folder are pre-built images designed to shorten the boot time of your runners and make using ephemeral runners a faster experience.

 These images share the same scripting as used in the user-data mechanism in `/modules/runners/templates/`.
-We use a `tempaltefile` mechanism to insert the relevant script fragments into the scripts used for provisioning the images.
+We use a `templatefile` mechanism to insert the relevant script fragments into the scripts used for provisioning the images.

 The examples in `linux-amzn2` and `windows-core-2019` also upload a `start-runner` script that uses the exact same startup process as used in the user-data mechanism.
 This means that the image created here does not need any extra scripts injected or changes to boot up and connect to GH.